Hinoemata Kabuki | Traditional village kabuki passed down in the secluded area of Oku-Aizu [Hinoemata Village, Fukushima Prefecture]

 In Hinoemata Village, a village kabuki tradition boasting over 280 years of history has been passed down through generations

-"Why is there Kabuki in a remote mountain area?" you might ask, doubting your ears for a moment, but this time"Hinoemata Kabuki."we've delved into the full story of
+"Why is there Kabuki in a remote mountain area?" you might ask, doubting your ears for a moment, but this time we've delved into the full story of "Hinoemata Kabuki."

 What is Hinoemata Kabuki?

-Although Hinoemata Village is now considered a "hidden gem," during the Edo perioda distribution hub on the old Numata Highwayit flourished as
+Although Hinoemata Village is now considered a "hidden gem," during the Edo period it flourished as a distribution hub on the old Numata Highway

 The old Numata Road was a route that crossed the Numayama Pass from the Aizu side to Numata in Kozuke Province (present-day Gunma Prefecture), and it overlaps with the current walking trail to Ozenuma Lake.
 Hinoemata, located at the foot of Oze, played a role as a collection point for goods from the Aizu side